wikimedia/mediawiki-services-chromium-render/README.md

 by each route.
 Finally, the route responds.

 The PDF route is contained in [html2pdf-v1.js](routes/html2pdf-v1.js).
-Every PDF request is attempted to be insertion into the queue with a callback.
-When the request completes either successfully because a PDF was rendered, or unsuccessfully because the queue was full, a timeout occurred, or an error was encountered, the callback is invoked and a response is returned to Express and then served to the client.
+Every PDF request verifies that the requested article exists and then it inserted to the queue.
+When the request completes either successfully because a PDF was rendered, or unsuccessfully because the queue was full, a timeout occurred, or an error was encountered, the promise is rejected and a response is returned to Express and then served to the client.

-The queue itself is mostly generic.
-It's a thin wrapper on top of async/queue that wires up logging, invokes the renderer, and also exposes a few convenience methods for managing state and threading.
+The queue itself is a bespoke solution that:
+ - returns a promise for every job
+ - allows queued jobs to timeout
+ - allows in-progress jobs to timeout
+ - allows to cancel jobs
+There is no promise library that provides all those features, because of that the library has to implement it's own queue system.

 The renderer is the interface into a literal Chromium browser instance.
 It launches Chromium, navigates to the webpage like a desktop user would, requests a PDF for the visited page, and finally terminates the browser.
+Pages are rendered in non-javascript mode to disable features like lazy-lading images.

 Service can render mobile-friendly PDFs.
 To enable mobile friendly mode pass `mobile` as last parameter.
 Chromium-renderer will fetch the article page